k-papadakis/geospatial-labs/lab6/README.md

 MMRotate is based on MMDetection, which in turn is based on MMCV.
 MMCV is the the base of all [OpenMMLab projects](https://github.com/open-mmlab/).

-To install MMDetection or MMRotate, a carefull selection of package versions is required.
+To install MMDetection or MMRotate, a careful selection of package versions is required.
 See [MMRotate installation](https://mmrotate.readthedocs.io/en/latest/install.html#installation), [MMRotate FAQ](https://mmrotate.readthedocs.io/en/latest/faq.html), [MMDetection installation](https://mmdetection.readthedocs.io/en/latest/get_started.html#installation),